You are $75 away from free shipping

 Sorry, you must log in to save an item.

 If there’s one hair care product we’re seeing more and more of lately, it’s purple shampoo.
 On the other hand, something we haven’t heard a ton about is purple shampoo for brown hair.
 Often touted as a brightening, brass-busting shampoo for blonde hair, purple shampoo actually works to neutralize yellow and orange hues in colored hair of various shades.
 So, there’s no need for brunettes to feel left out.
 But you may still be wondering what the point of using purple shampoo on brown hair is.
 Below, we’re breaking down everything you need to know about purple shampoo for brown hair, including how to use it in your hair care routine.

-First things first, can you use purple shampoo on brown hair?
+First thing’s first, can you use purple shampoo on brown hair?
 We already touched on this, but yes, you can use purple shampoo on brown hair.
 If you have a mane of dark brown hair, using a purple shampoo won’t be particularly effective.
-However, if you have brown hair with highlights, the purple shampoo will tone your highlights.
+However, if you have brown hair with highlights, the purple shampoo will tone your lightened strands.